 - Demonstrate capacity to implement a successful and sustainable event or program.

-LTAC reviews and comments on applications for use of the lodging tax revenue, and the City Council approves contracts for use of the revenue.
+LTAC reviews the applications and makes recommendations to the City Council for use of the revenue.

 The program is open to applications from virtually any public or private non-profit entity with the demonstrated capacity to accomplish the proposed project.
 This includes public and private agencies such as museums and galleries, historical societies, art groups, and chambers of commerce.

 For regularly occurring events, applications for the next year are available in June each year.
 Applications for recurring yearly events will be accepted until close of business on September 8th, 2023, for funding of the 2024 calendar year.
 Projects must be no more than one year’s duration or one year’s budget.
 If you are a new applicant or have a new event outside of the regularly occurring events, please contact the Planning Community & Economic Development Department at the numbers listed above for more information.